 When you buy the superficies the charges from the Land Department in Thailand is normally 1.1% which includes the 0.1% stamp duty.
 Speak to a lawyer in Thailand about the rights, limitations and also the cost.

-As stated many buy land in Thailand in the name of their wife and build a house on the property with a superficies registered over it.
-In the event of a divorce the superficies much like the usufruct gives you leverage during the Thai divorce process when property is divided.
+As stated many buy land in Thailand in the name of their wife.
+They tend to build a house on the property with a superficies registered over it.
+In the event of a divorce the superficies much like the usufruct.
+This gives you leverage during the Thai divorce process when property is divided.
 Take legal advice today.